upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 * Perhaps the heap could be built from 2 or more decks of cards?
 * No reason why the heap can't expand out beyond the 5x5 grid with discards.
 * Maybe there is a better metaphor than Tasmanian Devils?
+   * Marsupials !
+      * ... which do not carry food in their pouches :-(

 # Alternative Names

 * Pouches of Destiny
+   * Cheek Pouches of Destiny ? (with squirrels)
 * It's a rubbish life
 * Heap of Trouble
 * Scramble